 The date parameter format is yyyy-mm-ddThh:nn:ss(TZ) (the standard XML format).

 Technically, this is any of the date, dateTime, and instant data types. e.g. Any degree of precision can be provided, but it SHALL be populated from the left (e.g. can't specify a month without a year), except that the minutes SHALL be present if an hour is present, and you SHOULD provide a time zone if the time part is present.
-Note that the time can be just hours and minutes with no seconds, unlike the XML Schema dateTime type.
+Note: TTime can consist of hours and minutes with no seconds, unlike the XML Schema dateTime type.
 Some user agents may escape the ":" characters in the URL, and servers SHALL handle this correctly.

 Date parameters may be used with the following data types: